powenn/AltServer-LinuxGUI/README.md

 Currently providing release for Debian-Based distributions,but I had tested this on manjaro,It works

-If the release not working on the distribution which you using,please build manually with the instruction below
+If the release not working on the distribution which you're using,please build manually with the instruction below

 Demo videos at the bottom